 The version of the track posted in support of the Mick Karn Appeal can be downloaded at David Sylvian’s official website here.

-Thank you to Alf Solbakken for the use of his image of Arve Henriksen.
+Thank you to Alf Solbakken for permission to use his image of Arve Henriksen.

 There’s a certain Slant of light,